whatshow/Phy_Mod_OTFS/README.md

 * setChannel<br>
     This methods has 2 kinds of inputs.
     * generate random channel<br>
-        If we use `batch`, the channel will be different for each sample in the batch.
+        If we use `batch`, the channel will be different for each sample in the batch.<br>
         `@p`: the path number (scalar)<br>
         `@lmax`: the maximal integer delay index (scalar)<br>
         `@kmax`: the maximal integer Doppler index (scalar).
 If set to a float number, we use fractional Doppler<br>